nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 Similar to the `DeleteCommand` constructor, the `deleteItem` method of the `ItemList` class has different behaviors based on the data type of the parameter passed.
 The implementation is done by overloading the `deleteItem` method and having one `deleteItem` method take in an `Integer` and another taking in a `String`.
-* If the paramemter is an `Integer`, the `deleteItem` method will call the `remove` method of the `ArrayList` class to remove the item from the inventory list.
+* If the parameter is an `Integer`, the `deleteItem` method will call the `remove` method of the `ArrayList` class to remove the item from the inventory list.
-* If the paremeter is a `String`, the `deleteItem` method will run a `for` loop to iterate through the `ArrayList` until it finds a `Item` object whose name `equals` to that of the search parameter.
+* If the parameter is a `String`, the `deleteItem` method will run a `for` loop to iterate through the `ArrayList` until it finds a `Item` object whose name `equals` to that of the search parameter.
 If an `Item` object has matching names with the search parameter, it will store the index in the `targetIndex` variable.
-The `deleteItem` method will then call another `delelteItem` method, but this time, the parameter passed is an integer.
+The `deleteItem` method will then call another `deleteItem` method, but this time, the parameter passed is an integer.
 The execution after this will be exactly the same as passing an `Integer` to the `deleteItem` method mentions above.

 ### UI